Towns, Wolves stop 12-game slide vs. Spurs with 98-86 win

 Nov.
 16, 2017

-Towns had 26 points and 16 rebounds for Minnesota on the night he turned 22, and the Timberwolves stopped a 12-game losing streak to the Spurs with a 98-86 victory on Wednesday.
+MINNEAPOLIS (AP) — Karl-Anthony Towns had 26 points and 16 rebounds on his 22nd birthday, and the Minnesota Timberwolves stopped a 12-game losing streak to the San Antonio Spurs with a 98-86 victory on Wednesday night.

 Jeff Teague pitched in 16 points and six assists, and Nemanja Bjelica added 11 points off the bench as the Timberwolves put together one of their most complete performances with their fewest points allowed this season.

 LaMarcus Aldridge fell off from his 32-point game the night before, finishing with a quiet 15 points and 10 rebounds.
 The Wolves used a 13-3 fast-break scoring advantage to stave off the Spurs despite a minimal contribution from stars Andrew Wiggins (11 points) and Jimmy Butler, who shot a combined 6 for 24 from the floor.

 With stars Kawhi Leonard and Tony Parker yet to play this season, both because of quadriceps injuries, and the Spurs on the second half of a back-to-back set of road games, this was a prime opportunity for the Wolves to stop the slide.
 Their body language suggested a determination to assert themselves in this long-lopsided series, displayed with a wince of disappointment or a look of agitation after a basket by the Spurs they felt could have been prevented.

 The 107-99 loss to the Spurs in the opener served as a reminder of the pecking order in the powerful Western Conference, no matter how many enhancements the Wolves have made since their last win against coach Gregg Popovich's squad on April 8, 2014, when Kevin Love and Ricky Rubio were their top two players.